 Known as an Acoustic Vehicle Alerting System (AVAS) across the automotive market, the Quiet Vehicle Sounder warns vulnerable road users of an approaching electric/hybrid vehicle.

-Sound is an important contributor to road safety for pedestrians, and not only for the blind or visually impaired.
-Electric and hybrid vehicles are almost silent; they are only audible once they have built up some speed (approximately 20mph) when wind and road noise generate enough sound that they can be heard.
+Without an Acoustic Vehicle Alerting System (AVAS), electric and hybrid vehicles are almost silent; they are only audible once they have built up some speed (approximately 20kph) when wind and road noise generate enough sound that they can be heard.
 Studies have concluded that electric and hybrid vehicles pose a danger to vulnerable road users (VRU) and increase the risk of incidents with pedestrians by up to 80%.
+Sound is an important contributor to road safety for pedestrians, not only for the blind or visually impaired.

-Ahead of the standards in both the US and EU being introduced next year we are launching our QVS in 2018.
-These standards ensure minimum sound requirements for electric and hybrid vehicles to protect vulnerable road users (VRUs).
-Sound generators will need to be fitted to make the engines “sound similar” to vehicles with combustion engines when travelling at low speed.
+Both the US and the EU are introducing standards to ensure minimum sound requirements for electric and hybrid vehicles to protect VRUs.
+An Acoustic Vehicle Alerting System (AVAS) will need to be fitted to make electric or hybrid vehicles “sound similar” to vehicles with combustion engines when travelling at low speed.